matter-labs/zksync-cli/README.md

 ## ❓ Troubleshooting

-Encountering issues with ZKsync CLI?
+Encountering issues with zksync-cli?
 Below are some common problems with step-by-step recommendations for resolving them:

 <details>
 <summary><b>`unknown command` Error</b></summary>

 If you encounter an `unknown command` error, follow these steps:

-a. **Check the ZKsync CLI Version**
+a. **Check the zksync-cli Version**
    - Run `npx zksync-cli --version` to check your current version.
    - Compare it with the latest version available on [npm](https://www.npmjs.com/package/zksync-cli).
    - If your version is lower than the one on npm follow the steps bellow.
 If your version is up-to-date, it's possible that the command was moved or renamed.
 Use `npx zksync-cli help` for a list of current commands or refer to the documentation.